Holistic national security

-The concept of holistic national security (总体国家安全观), also translated as comprehensive national security, is a principle of national security policy defined by Chinese Communist Party general secretary Xi Jinping in 2014.
+The concept of holistic national security, also translated as comprehensive national security, is a principle of national security policy based on a speech by Chinese Communist Party general secretary Xi Jinping in 2014.
+A component of Xi Jinping Thought, it covers twenty areas.
 According to this principle, dimensions such as economic security, cybersecurity, and energy security are viewed as necessary to traditional national security concerns.